College of Professional Schools

 The College includes several accredited programs:

-- The School of Business & Management offers degrees in Management and Accounting accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+- The School of Business & Management offers Bachelors of Science in Management and Accounting accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 School of Architecture + Art

 The mission of the School of Architecture + Art is:

 - To prepare students to excel in the field of Architecture

 - To encourage students to explore the meaning of making and the making of meaning

 - To offer many opportunities for experiential, hands-on learning and reflection